ARM-software/lisa/README.md

 # Introduction

 This project provides a collection of tools to support regression testing and interactive analysis of workload behavior.
-Its main goal is to support Linux kernel developer to assess the impact of modification in core parts of the kernel.
-The main focus is on scheduler and power management frameworks, however the toolkit is generic enough to accommodate other usages.
+Its goal is to support Linux kernel developers to measure the impact of modifications in core parts of the kernel.

-The toolkit depends on a set of external core libraries to provide an API, which exploits and enrich the functionalities provided by the core libraries, and a set of test-cases to support regression testing on core kernel features.
+The focus is on scheduler, power management and thermal frameworks, however the toolkit is generic to be used for other purposes.

-On top of these components a set of IPython Notebooks allows to easy use the available APIs to do live experiment on a target and/or support the development and testing of new use-cases.
+The toolkit depends on a set of external core libraries to provide an API, and a set of test-cases to support regression testing on core kernel features.
+A set of IPython Notebooks also allows live experiments on a target and supports the development and testing of new use-cases.

 This is an overall view of the toolkit: